Introduction

 Target

-Targets are the different data sources, identity stores, data catalogs, … that the CLI will connect with.
+Targets are the different data sources and identity stores that the CLI will connect with.
 The logic to interact with the different types of targets is implemented in plugins (also called connectors).

-See Target Configuration on how to specify the targets in the CLI.
+See Target Configuration on how to specify and configure the targets in the CLI.

 Connector